Tuberville refuses to budge on military promotions despite growing GOP pressure

 But Schumer on Tuesday dismissed the prospect of negotiating a deal with Tuberville to scale down or reverse part of the Pentagon’s abortion policy to advance the stalled military promotions.

-“We don’t need to be using military families as political pawns,” she said on CNN’s “State of the Union.”
-“That’s a mistake…the military members and families – they sacrifice enough.
+“We don’t need to be using military families as political pawns,” she said on CNN’s “State of the Union” this week.
+“That’s a mistake. … The military members and families — they sacrifice enough.
 They don’t need to be a pawn in Congress.
 But look at the political games that continue to play.”

 Asked about Sullivan’s and Romney’s calls for the Defense Department to make some concessions to Tuberville, Schumer declared: “It’s absurd, absurd.”